Russian military's damaged Black Sea flagship sinks

 Ukrainian officials said their forces hit the vessel with missiles, while Russia acknowledged a fire aboard the Moskva but no attack.
 U.S. and other Western officials could not confirm what caused the blaze.

-The loss of the warship named for the Russian capital is a devastating symbolic defeat for Moscow as its troops regroup for a renewed offensive in eastern Ukraine after retreating from much of the north, including the capital.
+The loss of the warship named for the Russian capital is a devastating symbolic defeat for Moscow as its troops regroup for a renewed offensive in eastern Ukraine after retreating from much of the north, including the capital, Kyiv.

 The Russian Defense Ministry said the ship sank in a storm while being towed to a port.
-Russia earlier said the flames on the ship, which would typically have 500 sailors on board, forced the entire crew to evacuate.
-It later said the blaze had been contained and that the ship would be towed to port with its missile launchers intact.
+Russia earlier said the flames on the ship, which would typically have 500 sailors aboard, forced the entire crew to evacuate.
+Later it said the blaze had been contained.

 The ship had the capacity to carry 16 long-range cruise missiles, and its removal reduces Russia’s firepower in the Black Sea.
 It’s also a blow to Russian prestige in a war already widely seen as a historic blunder.
 Now entering its eighth week, Russia’s invasion has stalled because of resistance from Ukrainian fighters bolstered by weapons and other aid sent by Western nations.